cubosensei/va-bonus1/README.md

 * [3] Color (hue).

+## Insights
+Although it's obvious that the global temperature is raising, with the first graphic there seems to be a periodic interval cycle of about 4-6 years between the peaks in the anomalies.

+The temperature raising could be related to the begining of experimentation with fosile combustibles that started by 1920 and began its mass use by 1950 approximately.

+There is a rising peak during the first world war between 1914-1918 and the first significant temperature rising is between 1936-1945 that could be related to second world war that lasted between 1939-1945.

+The season with the more variation in temperature is winter, in general there are years that have the most colder and the most warmer winter.
+Most colder season is winter 1917 and the warmer season is winter 2016.

 # Credits
 * This content is published with 2018 MIT licence by [Manuel Alvarado](http://www.manalco.co).
 * Data by [NASA's GISTEMP](https://data.giss.nasa.gov/gistemp/).